-Blepharitis is a common eye disorder that involves an inflammation in the eyelids.
-It is often caused by a low-grade bacterial infection, and may also be caused by a skin condition.
+Blepharitis is a common eye disorder that involves an inflammation in the eyelids and is often associated with dry eyes.
+It is typically caused by a low-grade bacterial infection, and may also be caused by a skin condition.

 There are two forms of blepharitis, posterior blepharitis and anterior blepharitis.